kchmck/hektor/Readme.md

 [mebibytes]: http://en.wikipedia.org/wiki/Mebibyte

-For examples, with an HN7000S and a home plan:
+For example, with an HN7000S and a home plan:

     hektor.allowed_usage == 200